andreygrechin/umbr_api/README.rst

 #.
 Lack of documentation
 #.
 You heed to have an active subscription or evaluation
 #.
 Asserts will be removed with compiling to optimized byte code.
 This caused various protections to be removed.
 #.
-Other methods for change or delete entities are not supported and no plans to do that
+Other methods for change or delete entities are not supported, and no plans to do that.

 Known issues
 ------------